Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-05.md

 What is canvas?
 Canvas is a rectangular area filled with pixels.
 The canvas object has methods that allow you to access the pixel data and draw images.

+See the sample code for these concepts here: [lesson-05.html](../lesson-05.html).

 ### Drawing things with canvas

 context - All of the drawing methods are accessed through the context.
 The context is a single shared object that acts like a toolbox.